Set Current Location

 This stage might have been designed for vaudeville performers when it was built in 1913, but now it is almost strictly for the kids in today's renovated, modern Allendale Theater.
 The stage was built at the turn-of-the 20th Century in historic Allentown and since then this non-profit troupe has entertained audiences of all ages upon it.
 The group features professional actors that foment the passion of children for the performing arts and other creative, musical pursuits.
 Now, in its 475-seat, ultra-plush and ultra-modern home, the theater can carry forth that mandate—with the help of its dedicated volunteers.

-One of the oldest in the U.S. and in existence since 1875, this zoo displays more than 1,000 species of animals and 300 types of plants on its 23-acre Delaware Park site.
-Newer attractions include the lion and tiger habitats, and the gorilla rain forest exhibit.
+One of the oldest in the U.S. and in existence since 1875, the Buffalo Zoo displays more than 1,000 species of animals and 300 types of plants on its 23.5 acres (9 hectares) Delaware Park site.
+Newer attractions include the lion and tiger habitats and the gorilla rain forest exhibit.
 Favorites include the children's petting zoo, polar bears and the North American Bison.
 Food, a seasonal carousel and train rides are available.
 This is a great way to visit your favourite animals in their naturalistic habitats.
 Especially worth mentioning is their new and lush Rainforest Falls exhibit.

 For decades, equipment used by firefighters from the early 1800s gathered rust in musty rooms until it was decided in 1981 that these brave men should have more significance than just dusty memories.
 Included is an 1831 hand pump, an parade carriage from 1893, and an early 20th-century street-corner fire alarm.
 Throughout the museum visitors will see what it takes to make it as a firefighter and the obstacles they face on the job.
 One display honors a group of firefighters who lost their lives when a propane tank exploded.
 The museum is run by volunteers with no admission fee and it is a great place to take the kids as well as anyone interested in what real heroes do.